A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Antipode

 \section{Antipode}

-The aim of this section is to construct the antipode map $S$ for a given locally compact quantum groupoid $(A,\Delta,E,B,\nu,\varphi,\psi)$.
+The aim of this section is to construct the antipode map $S$ for a given locally compact quantum groupoid of separable type $(A,\Delta,E,B,\nu,\varphi,\psi)$.
 Since $S$ is in general unbounded even in the quantum group case, this needs some care.
-The standard approach nowadays is to use the ``polar decomposition'' (see \cite{KuVa}, \cite{KuVavN}, \cite{MNW}, \cite{VDvN}).
-Similar strategy can be employed in our case as well, with some appropriate modifications.
-This will be done in \S4.5 below.
+The standard approach nowadays is to use the ``polar decomposition'': The idea originally goes back to an unpublished work by Eberhard Kirchberg, which was adopted by the authors of the quantum group literature.
+See \cite{KuVa}, \cite{KuVavN}, \cite{MNW}, \cite{VDvN}.
+Similar strategy can be employed in our case as well (see \S\ref{subsec4.4} below), with some necessary modifications to incorporate the fact that the operators $V$ and $W$ are not unitaries.

 But first, we will construct an (unbounded) involutive operator $K$.
 This is the operator implementing the antipode at the Hilbert space level, and the underlying idea here is essentially same as in the quantum group case (in particular, see section~2 of \cite{VDvN}).
-Some modifications are needed to incorporate the fact that the operators $V$ and $W$ are not unitaries.